-- The teacher population of 22 teachers has declined by 38% over five years.
+The teacher population of 22 teachers has stayed relatively flat over five years.

 |Hiwassee College||(TN) Community College Avg.|

 |Carnegie Classification||Baccalaureate Colleges: Diverse Fields||Baccalaureate Colleges: Diverse Fields|

 |Institution Level||Less than 2 yrs||At least 2 but less than 4 years|

 Source: 2019 (or latest year available) IPEDS